teohes/datasciencecoursera/TidyDataProject/README.md

 ###  Files and Directory Setup

 Download and extract the ""UCI HAR Dataset"" data files into the current directory.
-Below are the initial folders and files that should be in the current directory
+Below are the initial folders and files that should be in the current directory for the run_analysis.R script to run prperly

 		- 	test  --(directory containing the test data)
 		- 	train --(directory containing the training data)